alan-turing-institute/KnowledgeFlows/report/report.md

 # Skill relatedness networks
+\label{results}

-The top 20 transitions observed in the periods of 1997 to 2008  and 2009 to 2018 are shown in Tables 5 and 6.
+The top 20 transitions based on the number of counts observed in the period of 2009 to 2018 are shown in Table 3.
 As shown in these tables, industries with higher number of transitions belong to the education and health sectors.
 This is expected ad these industries are the ones with highest employment in the UK.

-The top 20 transitions with top $SR_{sym}$  weights observed in both periods of interest are shown in Tables 7 and 8.
+The top 20 transitions with top $SR_{sym}$  weights observed in both periods of interest are shown in Tables 4.
 As seen in these tables, the highest weighted transitions have low observation counts, most of them around the 10 counts limit.

-Table 5.
+Table 3.
 Top 20 transitions observed in the ASHE dataset in the period of 2009 to 2018 for the **connections** algorithm, sorted by undirected count observations.
-In this table, the transitions are undirected.
+In this table, the transitions counts are undirected (have been symmetrised according to \ref{connections}).

 | Industry                          |   Industry                      | Total Counts | $SR_{sym}$    |
 |-----------------------------------|---------------------------------------|--------|----------|